sjbylo/lab-ocp4/README.md

   RESOURCE_BUDGET=unlimited
 ```

-See also these docs on how to [configure and manage the workshop environment](https://github.com/openshift-homeroom/workshop-scripts#configuring-deployments).
+Also, see how to [configure and manage the workshop environment](https://github.com/openshift-homeroom/workshop-scripts#configuring-deployments).

 Delete the build configuration for the workshop image by running: